xunilrj/sandbox/sources/courses/kth-distributed-algorithms-1/crtd/readme.md

 CRDT in this context stands for Conflict-free Replicated Data Type.
 A fancy way of describing data structures in append-only ways and living with eventual consistency.

-The first time this data structures appeared in the current form was in the paper Conflict-free Replicated Data Types by Marc Shapiro, Nuno Preguiça, Carlos Baquero, Marek Zawirski  (see https://hal.inria.fr/inria-00609399/document).
+This data structures became famous because of the paper Conflict-free Replicated Data Types by Marc Shapiro, Nuno Preguiça, Carlos Baquero, Marek Zawirski  (see https://hal.inria.fr/inria-00609399/document).

 If you are a video person you can see Marc Shapiro and Nuno Preguiça presenting their finding at https://vimeo.com/144863140.
 If you a video person, please, starting becoming more a reading person.
 Use video only to aid your study.
 There is a reason why videos reference serious studies and serious studies does not reference videos.